thisisrayner/shadee-mosaic/docs/state_of_the_data.md

 - `is_anonymized`
 - `verified_bucket_id`

-## Recommendations
+## Recommendations (MIGRATED TO PHASE 5)
-1. **Bulk Anonymization:** Only a fraction of the data appears to be marked as anonymized.
-We should run the `src/data/scrubber.py` logic in a bulk job.
+1. **Visual Discovery:** Implement the PCA-based "Star Map" to allow for spatial discovery of thematic clusters.
-2. **Backfill Labels:** Many records might missing high-confidence AI labels.
+2. **Clinical Audit:** Use the `research_logs` table to identify gaps in AI reasoning or narrative coverage.